Team

 Undergraduate Editorial Assistant

-Hailing from Los Angeles, CA, Leo is a sophomore studying Environment and Sustainability.
-He has had a lifelong obsession with birds and animals, and is pursuing that within his major.
-More specifically, Leo is interested in the genetics of avian nest morphology, with a recent dive into raptor husbandry.
-Outside of class, Leo enjoys drawing, painting on clothes, playing with his band, and of course birding.
+Leo is a Cornell University sophomore studying Environment and Sustainability.
+Leo was born in Los Angeles, CA and has had a lifelong obsession with birds and animals.
+Leo has a strong interest in the genetics of avian nest morphology, with a recent dive into raptor husbandry.
+Outside of class, Leo enjoys drawing, painting on clothes, playing with his band, and birding.

 August Davidson-Onsgard